Tanya-11/CMPE252-AI-ChatBot/README.md

-# CMPE252-AI-ChatBot : Online Shoes Bot
+# CMPE252-AI-ChatBot : Retail Chat Bot(Shoes) using Rasa 3.1.0

 A chatbot to help the customer in checking the stcok of a shoes type, return the order or check the status.